skrana125/tensor_iot_assignment/README.md

   Car with license plate DEF4567 parked successfully in spot 2 Car with license plate GHI7890 parked successfully in spot 19

+6. used libraries like:
+ * ramdom to generate random number or string
+ * json to create and store into json file
+ * boto3  is used to connect and store data into AWS S3
   #Used IDE replit an online ide